 The Outcome Form (Appendix 3) will be used to collect short term (in-hospital) outcomes at discharge, death, or 28 days after randomisation, whichever occurs first.
-Long term outcomes on dementia incidence will be collected one year after randomisation by data linkage using the UK NHS Hospital Episodes Statistics (HES) / via NWIS.
-Recent studies in pre-hospital care (e.g. AIRWAYS-2 and PARAMEDIC-2) have shown that it is feasible to track patients from the pre-hospital setting through to hospital admission with a high degree of success.
-35, 36
+Long term outcomes on dementia incidence or death will be collected one year after randomisation by data linkage using the UK NHS Hospital Episodes Statistics (HES) / HES-Office of National Statistics (ONS) via NHS Digital / NWIS.
+Recent studies in pre-hospital care (e.g. AIRWAYS-2 and PARAMEDIC-2) have shown that it is feasible to track patients from the pre-hospital setting through to hospital admission with a high degree of success. ^{35, 36}